Myziura/darcula-plus/README.md

 # Darcula Plus VS Code Theme for Vue Developers

-The redizined Darcula theme, so it has some differences.
+The redesigned Darcula theme, so it has some differences.
 You may like it.

 ## Development